sassoftware/restaf-demos/README.md

 The implication of this design choice is felt most when the tool needs to create a compute session - the requests will take longer than when the compute session is cached.

+## TBD

+- create a version that caches selected items for performance.
+- switch from express to hapijs - my preferred app server package
+- run in a namespace in a Viya server
+- work on futher generaliztion of this server so it can be used for more complex scenarios
+- Investigate integratinn A2A from Google with this server
+- create custom mcp host.